OBF/obf-docs/Travel_fellowships.md

 The fellowship can be used to cover conference registration fees and direct travel costs (such as airfare, train, metro, bus and taxi), hotel, and/or child-care up to a value of USD 1,000.
 Note that rental car expenses and personal car mileage are not eligible for reimbursement.
-If you anticipate that you would require more than USD 1,000 in order to attend the event, please include that information on the application form and contact the fellowship chair.
+If you anticipate that you would require more than USD 1,000 in order to attend the event, please include that information in your application form.
+Please note that requests made for more than $1000 may not be granted if not justifiable by the applicant.

 ### Items covered for remote participation